bmeurer/jekyll-workbox-plugin/README.md

 );
 ```

-Make sure to follow the [Service Worker Checklist](https://developers.google.com/web/tools/workbox/guides/service-worker-checklist) from the Workbox documentation, specifically insert this snippet in your JavaScript code somewhere
+Make sure to follow the [Service Worker Checklist](https://developers.google.com/web/tools/workbox/guides/service-worker-checklist) from the Workbox documentation.
+Insert this snippet in your JavaScript code somewhere:

 ```js
 if ('serviceWorker' in navigator) {